Get Free Hotel Nights with Credit Card Certificates (2021)

 The free night certificates from the Marriott, Hyatt, and IHG cards can only be used at each program’s less expensive hotels.
 On the other hand, unlike the Hilton Surpass and Business Cards, there is no minimum spending requirement each year.
 You get a certificate just by holding onto the card.

-While you should easily be able to get more value from the certificate than each card's annual fee, it is hard (but not impossible) to get more value than about $200 per certificate.
+While you should easily be able to get more value from the certificate than each card's annual fee, it is hard (but not impossible) to get more than $200 value per certificate.

 - You can only use Marriott certificates for hotel nights that don't exceed a specified point cap.
 For example, the certificate from the regular Marriott Bonvoy Boundless card can only be used for rooms that would require up to 35,000 points to book and the certificate from the premium Marriott Bonvoy Brilliant card can only be used for rooms that would require 50,000 points to book.
 Marriott Free Night Certificates.